medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 ### Secure devices

-It is assumed that the CHWs' devices are secure: they all employ disk encryption and require a password or PIN to unlock and use.
+Firstly, ensure that the CHWs' devices are secure: they all employ disk encryption and require a password or PIN to unlock and use.
 Please see our [Securing Android Devices document]({{% ref "apps/guides/security/securing-android" %}}) for more information.
 As well, an [MDM]({{% ref "apps/guides/android/publishing#mobile-device-management" %}}) may be used to enforce disk encryption and device unlock protocols.

 ### Secure administrative users